TOAST-DOCS/Gamebase/zh/ios-etc.md

 ### Contact

-Gamebase提供接待客户查询的功能。
+Gamebase provides features to respond to customer inquiries.

 > [TIP]
 >
-> 如果与NHN Cloud Contact服务联动使用，则可更加轻松方便地应对客户查询。
-> 详细的NHN Cloud Contact服务使用，请参考如下指南。
+> Associate it with the NHN Cloud Contact service to easily respond to inquiries from customers.
+> See the guide below if you want to know how to use the NHN Cloud Contact service in detail.
 > [NHN Cloud Online Contact Guide](/Contact%20Center/zh/online-contact-overview/)
+>

 #### Customer Service Type

-**Gamebase控制台 > App > InApp URL > 您可从以下Service center**客户服务类型当中选择一个类型。
+In the **Gamebase Console > App > InApp URL > Service Center**, you can choose from three different types of Customer Centers.
 ![](https://static.toastoven.net/prod_gamebase/DevelopersGuide/etc_customer_center_001_2.16.0.png)

 | Customer Service Type     | Required Login |